Case study · Murcia, primary care

 Much clinical information is not in an accessible format

-Timetables, lab-test instructions, mental-health programmes, health-card procedures or care for displaced patients are almost always published on A4 paper, without braille, easy-read or audio alternatives.
+Schedules, lab-test instructions, mental-health programs, health-card procedures or care for displaced patients are almost always published on A4 paper, without braille, easy-read or audio alternatives.

 - 03